The Wild Thornberrys Movie: Score

 The score was released on April 8, 2003, from Silverline Records, and includes the theme song "Bridge to the Stars", music by Randy Kerber (who composed the additional music for the score) and J. Peter Robinson, with lyrics by Maribeth Derry and performed by Tracey Amos and Lisa McClowry.
 The album is currently out of print.

-Crossover/Sequel
+Crossover sequel

-A crossover with Rugrats (another series from Klasky Csupo), Rugrats Go Wild, was released on June 13, 2003.
+A crossover sequel featuring characters from Rugrats (another series from Klasky Csupo), titled Rugrats Go Wild, was released on June 13, 2003.